 The below gives an overview of lead scoring methods beyond predictive methods.

-Because the replacement and delivery cycles for vendors, deals, services, and products can take a long time, most B2B marketers are hyperfocused on acquiring new customers, rather than getting existing customers to come back, where likelihood to buy first purchase models take greater importance.
+Because the replacement and delivery cycles for vendors, deals, services, and products can take a long time, most B2B marketers are hyperfocused on acquiring new customers, rather than getting existing customers to come back, where likelihood-to-buy first purchase models take greater importance.

 Predictive models are not the only way to prioritise prospects for business marketers.
 However, predictive models are by far the most accurate and relatively easy to use.